Headlines

 Editorial by Jean-Pierre Favennec

-• The next SIEPA (Salon International de l'Energie et du Pétrole en Afrique – International Exhibition of Petroleum and Energy in Africa) organized by ASDEA and ADEA will take place on May 6 and 7 in Dakar.
+The next SIEPA (International Exhibition for Energy and Hydrocarbons in Africa) will take place on May 6 and 7 in Dakar

 Jean-Pierre Favennec